Selecting the best Chat API & Messaging SDK for your app

 Amity Social Cloud has various products in its arsenal to meet different user and developer needs.
 Here’s what it has to offer:

-- Amity Chat: This SDK allows users to access numerous features like reactions, unread message count, mentions, push notifications, and channels.
+- Amity Chat: These SDKs and APIs allow users to access numerous features like reactions, unread message count, mentions, push notifications, and channels.

 - Amity Chat enables access to private and public chat channels and broadcast channels for admins to relay important announcements.